adarshgovi/adarshgovi/README.md

 ### Hi there 👋

-I'm Adarsh, I am currently in my final year, majoring in Engineering Physics at UBC.
-I am currently looking roles that start May 2025 onwards!
+I'm Adarsh, an Engineering Physics major at UBC.
+I am currently looking for roles that start May 2025 onwards!